 When creating layered gelatin dog treats, depending on your flavours, volumes, and ingredients, the gelatin base can be made in one batch and split, or prepared in separated batches.
 If splitting, the base will need to be kept warm enough not to gel before layering.
 Layered gummies are easy to make, but do require careful timing.
 New layers are added when the preceding layer has set to a gentle touch so that the liquids don’t mix, but before it has fully set and cured in order to adhere the layers.
 Just like making layered jelly for humans.
 Too soon and they will melt into each other.
 Too late and they may not hold together.
 Don’t worry.
 It all tastes the same in the end, even if you miss the mark on looks.

 Scaling Volumes for Pans and Moulds

-The volumes below make approximately 2 cups of gummy mixture, with a smaller milky layer than pumpkin, like the smaller frothy top on our latte inspiration.
+The volumes below make approximately 2 cups of gummy mixture.
+For the pumpkin spice latte gummy dog treats we split the volume unevenly to have a smaller milky layer than pumpkin, like the smaller frothy top on our latte inspiration.
 You can easily scale volumes to suit your moulds or pans.
 See our introduction to making homemade gummy dog treats for handy tips and info, including scaling for mould and storage.